 Carol J. Oja William Powell Mason Professor of Music and American Studies, and Director of the Humanities Program at the Radcliffe Institute

-Thanks to our core leadership team
+Thanks to the other members of our core leadership team

 Andrew Clark Director of Choral Activities and Senior Lecturer in Music, who brought this project to Harvard undergraduates, both in the classroom and through the performances of Harvard’s choirs.
 Andy spearheaded our collaboration with the Aeolians from Oakwood University, an HBCU in Alabama.